Each level is an introductory 5-day course on Dyadic Developmental Psychotherapy, the intervention model developed by Dr. Daniel Hughes.

 The principles and interventions are presented through formal presentations, discussion, videotape of sessions, role-play, and hand outs.

 This course is suitable for parents, social workers, child and youth workers, caregivers or teachers working with children with attachment issues.
 This training is also relevant for therapists and clinicians who want to increase their skill set of attachment focused treatment.
 The model is relevant for those working with children aged four through to adult years.
-This is phase one of certification in DDP Training and is limited to 24 participants.
+Each course is limited to 15 participants.

 Agenda: Level I